Download This Bill in Microsoft Word format

 B. Section 16-17-501(6) of the 1976 Code is amended to read:

-"(6) 'Alternative nicotine product' means a product, including electronic cigarettes, that consists of or contains nicotine or other substances that can be ingested into the body by chewing, smoking, absorbing, dissolving, inhaling, or by any other means.
-"Alternative nicotine product" does not include:
+"(6) 'Alternative nicotine product' means any vaping product, whether or not it includes nicotine, including electronic smoking devices, that can be ingested into the body by chewing, smoking, absorbing, dissolving, inhaling, or by any other means.
+'Alternative nicotine product' does not include:

 (a) a cigarette, as defined in Section 12-21-620, or other tobacco products, as defined in Section 12-21-800;